 Fraternal Order of Eagles

-The Fraternal Order of Eagles, an international nonprofit organization, unites fraternally in the spirit of liberty, truth, justice and equality, to make human life more desirable by lessening its ills, and by promoting peace, prosperity, gladness and hope.
+The Fraternal Order of Eagles, an international nonprofit organization, unites fraternally in the spirit of liberty, truth, justice, and equality to make human life more desirable by lessening its ills and promoting peace, prosperity, gladness, and hope.

 "On February 6, 1898, six of Seattle's most prominent theater owners gathered to discuss how to handle an ongoing musicians' strike.
 John Cort, brothers John W. and Thomas J. Considine, H.L.
 Leavitt, Mose Goldsmith, and Arthur G. Williams headed down to the Moran Brothers' shipyard on South Charles Street to make a plan.
 According to most popular accounts, the men began to discuss life after deciding to work together to settle the strike by using piano players to replace the musicians.
 At that moment, the Order of Good Things was born.